askshuaib/nn/doc/module.md

 <a name="nn.Module.getParameters"></a>
 ### [flatParameters, flatGradParameters] getParameters() ###

-This function returns two tensors.
+This function returns two 1D tensors.
 One for the flattened learnable parameters `flatParameters` and another for the gradients of the energy wrt to the learnable parameters `flatGradParameters`.

 Custom modules should not override this function.
 They should instead override [parameters(...)](#nn.Module.parameters) which is, in turn, called by the present function.

-This function will go over all the weights and gradWeights and make them view into a single tensor (one for weights and one for gradWeights).
-Since the storage of every weight and gradWeight is changed, this function should be called only once on a given network.
+This function will go over all the learnable parameters i.e weights and biases in the module and make them view into a single 1D tensor as `flatParameters`.
+Similarly `flatGradParameters` which includes all the gradient weights and gradient biases as 1D tensor.
+Since the storage of every weight, bias, gradWeight and gradBias is changed, this function should be called only once on a given network.

 <a name="nn.Module.training"></a>
 ### training() ###